-Treatment Methods for Different Phobias
+Treatment for Specific Phobias

-- Natural Environments: Storms, heights, water.
+- Natural environments, such as storms, heights, water.

-- Specific Situations: Airplanes, elevators, enclosed places.
+- Specific situations, such as airplane travel, elevators, enclosed places.

 - Almost always experience immediate fear or anxiety.

 - Actively avoid the phobic situation/stimuli.
 If unable to avoid it, they will endure it but experience intense fear or anxiety.